Synthetixio/synthetix/docs/contracts/PurgeableSynth.md

 # PurgeableSynth

-This is a Synth where all the holders can be liquidated back to sUSD at current rates, so that the contract can be repurposed, removed from the system, or self destructed.
+This is a [Synth](Synth.md) where all the holders can be liquidated back to sUSD at current rates, so that the contract can be removed from the system.
+A Synth must either be frozen (if it is an inverse synth) or have its total outstanding supply worth less than 10,000 USD in order for it to be liquidated.
+Hence it is mainly useful for eliminating Synths which are unused or at the end of their useful life.
+The value of the token is read from the system's central [ExchangeRates](ExchangeRates.md) contract.

+Purgeable synths were introduced by [SIP-3](https://github.com/Synthetixio/SIPs/blob/master/SIPS/sip-3.md) in response to increasing gas costs associated with minting, and to allow the faster reconfiguration of inverse synths.

 ## Inherited Contracts